JL-14/milestone-project-housing-issues/README.md

 ### Page 2: Correlation and Predictive Power Score Study
 - Overview of business requirement answered
     - Checkbox to inspect the full dataset (first 10 rows)
 - Statement of variables found to be most strongly correlated with the target feature (SalePrice)
     - Checkbox: Individual plots showing the distribution of SalePrice for each correlated variable
     - Checkbox: Heatmap showing the correlations (Spearman and Pearson) between all features, and predictive power score heatmap showing the strength of the predictive power between features

 ### Page 3: Houseprice Predictor Tool
 - State business requirement 2 and 3
 - Provide predicted house prices for the 4 inherited houses
 - 5 widget inputs, which relates to the most important features for predicting house price:
     - Overall Quality
     - Year Built
     - Above Ground Living Area
     - Total Basement Area
     - Garage Area
 - "Predict House Price" button that serves the input data to the ML pipeline and predicts the house price with 95% confidence intervals providing a range.

 ### Page 4: Project Hypothesis and Validation
 - Overview of factors generally known to affect house prices, and introduction to three hypotheses:
-1 - The Age, Condition, and Size of the house will be the key predictors of house prices from the available dataset.
+1. The Age, Condition, and Size of the house will be the key predictors of house prices from the available dataset.
-Validation: True.
-Correlation analysis and analysis show that the most important characteristics for predicting the value of a house are:
+**Validation: True.** Correlation analysis and analysis show that the most important characteristics for predicting the value of a house are:
-•	The overall quality of the house and kitchen (variables: OverallQual, KitchenQual)
+- The overall quality of the house and kitchen (variables: OverallQual, KitchenQual)
-•	The size of the living area above ground, 1st floor square feet, and basement size (square feet) (variables: GrLivArea, 1stFlrSF, TotalBsmtSF)
+- The size of the living area above ground, 1st floor square feet, and basement size (square feet) (variables: GrLivArea, 1stFlrSF, TotalBsmtSF)
-•	The year the house and garage was built (variables: YearBuilt, GarageYrBlt) 2 - The second hypothesis is that based on the first hypothesis it is possible to predict the prices of four specific houses in Ames, Iowa, using data provided by the client.
+- The year the house and garage was built (variables: YearBuilt, GarageYrBlt)
+2. The second hypothesis is that based on the first hypothesis it is possible to predict the prices of four specific houses in Ames, Iowa, using data provided by the client.
- Validation: True.
-Based on a regression model developed from the overall dataset of house prices, an estimated price has been produced for each of the four properties.
+**Validation: True.** Based on a regression model developed from the overall dataset of house prices, an estimated price has been produced for each of the four properties.
-3 - The third hypothesis is that it is possible to develop a predictor tool, which based on a user inputting the key characteristics identified in the first hypothesis will produce an estimated house price for any house with data about the relevant characteristics.
+3. The third hypothesis is that it is possible to develop a predictor tool, which based on a user inputting the key characteristics identified in the first hypothesis will produce an estimated house price for any house with data about the relevant characteristics.
-Validation: True.
-Based on the machine learning model developed to answer the first two hypotheses, a tool has been produced which will provide an estimated house price for any house based on its key characteristics.
+**Validation: True.** Based on the machine learning model developed to answer the first two hypotheses, a tool has been produced which will provide an estimated house price for any house based on its key characteristics.

 ### Page 5: ML: Regression Model
 - Description of the models trained for the tools and which one was chosen
 - Chosen ML pipeline steps
-- Feature importance
+- Feature importance chart and detail
 - Pipeline performance metrics

 ## Unfixed Bugs
-•	There is a bug wherebyrepeated entries in the Houseprice Predictor Tool redirects the user back to the Summary Page
+- There is a bug wherebyrepeated entries in the Houseprice Predictor Tool redirects the user back to the Summary Page
-•	There is a bug whereby the Summary Page also displays the Houseprice Predictor Tool on loading (and after redirect)
+- There is a bug whereby the Summary Page also displays the Houseprice Predictor Tool on loading (and after redirect)

 ## Deployment
 ### Heroku